leaderit/graphql-postgres-template/doc/AUTH.md

         Authorisation: {{token_type}} {{token}},    // Token from login request
         Authorisation-Code: {{code_id}} {{code}}    // code_id from Asking code request and code, provided by user }

+Token type is `Bearer` for the template, or any other for your own AUTH realization.

 ### Login Headers: